Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Eastwood had a median income among taxpayers of $46,497 and an average income of $55,251 in the financial year 2023, according to ATO data aggregated by AreaSearch.
-These figures are lower than those for Rest of Vic., which were $50,954 (median) and $62,728 (average).
-By September 2025, based on an 8.25% increase since financial year 2023, estimated median income in Eastwood would be approximately $50,333 and average income would be around $59,809.
-The 2021 Census showed that household, family, and personal incomes in Eastwood fell between the 20th and 21st percentiles nationally.
-Income distribution revealed that 28.0% of residents (851 people) earned between $1,500 and $2,999, similar to the broader area where 30.3% fell into this bracket.
-Eastwood residents retained 87.4% of their income after housing costs, but total disposable income ranked at just the 25th percentile nationally.
+The suburb of Eastwood had a median income among taxpayers of $46,497 and an average income of $55,251 in financial year 2023.
+These figures were lower than the national averages for Regional Vic., which stood at $50,954 and $62,728 respectively.
+By September 2025, estimates based on Wage Price Index growth of 8.25% suggest the median income in Eastwood would be approximately $50,333 and the average income around $59,809.
+According to the 2021 Census, incomes in Eastwood fell between the 20th and 21st percentiles nationally for households, families, and individuals.
+The income distribution showed that 28.0% of residents (851 people) earned between $1,500 and $2,999, similar to the broader area where 30.3% fell into this bracket.
+Despite modest housing costs allowing for 87.4% of income retention, Eastwood's total disposable income ranked at the 25th percentile nationally.
 The suburb's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income